You can enable anonymous grading during the creation stage to eliminate grading bias for high-stake assignments.

 On the Submissions page, a message appears stating anonymous grading is in progress.

 The submissions list only includes a list of those students who've made a submission.
 All student information is hidden.
 Student pictures are replaced with the general silhouette.
 Students who’ve submitted are assigned “Anonymous Student” and a number, such as Anonymous Student 244260.
-The submissions are in a random order—not ordered by submission date.
+The submissions are in random order—not ordered by submission date.

 The number of submissions out of the total possible number appears at the top of the page.
 Students remain anonymous until you post all grades.
 You can also view how many you’ve graded in the To Post heading.